 Published by the North Carolina Supreme Court, the Appellate Rules, as revised and as interpreted by caselaw, govern practice and procedure in North Carolina’s appellate courts.

-The most recent version of the Appellate Rules incorporates all amendments as of September 11, 2019.
+The most recent codification of the Appellate Rules incorporates all amendments as of January 2021.

 Orders showing the most recent amendments in redline are located at the links below.